fetzerch/hp-n54l-drivers/README.md

 ### I2C Driver for accessing voltage, temperature and fan values

-The project contains a patched version of the i2c_piix4 kernel module that allows to access the Winbond W83795ADG in order to read sensor values with lm-sensors.
+The project contains a patched version of the *i2c_piix4* kernel module that allows one to access the Winbond W83795ADG in order to read sensor values with lm-sensors.

 After installation of the DKMS module, issue the following commands to reload